loda-lang/loda-programs/README.md

 You need an Internet connection to access the OEIS database to run this command.
 Downloaded files are cached in the `$HOME/.loda` folder.
 You can also configure a Twitter client to get notified when a match was found!

+If you found new or better programs for OEIS sequences, please open a pull request to include it!

 #### match

-Match a program against the OEIS database.
-To overwrite existing programs, choose a corresponding miner configuration using the `-i` option.
+Match a program against the OEIS database and add it to LODA.
+If you manually wrote a LODA program, you can use `loda match -i update <your-program.asm>` to find matches in tge OEIS and to add it to the LODA programs folders.
+If you wrote new programs for OEIS sequences, please open a pull request to include it!

 #### check